Building long-term relationships with customers takes work, but it's worth it.

 Extensive research has shown the link between good customer experience and its impact on what their customers will do next.
 We looked at just some of those statistics here.

 Customer feedback is the light that can help you find gaps in your CX.
-It can also help you identify opportunities to make your customers want to keep coming back for more.
+Similarly, it can help you identify opportunities to make your customers want to keep coming back for more.
 Listening to your customers at all stages of their journey can give you the customer-centric insights you need to figure out how to turn your new customers into loyal ones and turn loyal customers into your biggest brand promoters.

 To help you take your customer retention strategies to the next level, look for a Voice of the Customer solution that gives you the tools to: